-Our policy applies to external whistleblowers (individuals who do not work for the Utility Regulator) who, as workers in companies in the electricity, gas and water industries, want to disclose certain concerns or wrongdoing to us relating to the activities of companies or individuals operating in those industries.
+Our whistleblowing guide applies to external whistleblowers (individuals who do not work for the Utility Regulator) who, as workers in companies in the electricity, gas and water industries, want to disclose certain concerns or wrongdoing to us relating to the activities of companies or individuals operating in those industries.

 The Public Interest Disclosure (NI) Order 1998 (PIDO) protects workers who ‘blow the whistle’ about wrongdoing.
 It mainly takes the form of amendments to the Employment Rights (Northern Ireland) Order 1996, and makes provision about the kinds of disclosures which may be protected; the circumstances in which such disclosures are protected and the persons who may be protected.